mosmeh/indexa-http/README.md

 OPTIONS:
-    -a, --addr <addr>          Address to listen on [default: 127.0.0.1:8080] -t, --threads <threads>    Number of threads to use -C, --config <config>      Location of the config file
+    -a, --addr <addr>          Address to listen on [default: 127.0.0.1:8080] -t, --threads <threads>    Number of threads to use -C, --config <config>      Location of a config file
 ```